DeepSynthesis/ReactionSeek/README.md

 to create a conda environment and install all the dependencies.

 then see [reaction_data_collection_automatically](ReactionSeek/reaction_data_collection_automatically.md) to run the program.

+## SynChat

+You can access SynChat through [SynChat](http://101.6.241.50:8501/).
+SynChat will retrieve the synthesis processes of the molecular most similar to your product contained in the dataset for you and provide suggestions in natural language.

 ## Contributing
 We welcome contributions from the community.
 Please fork the repository and submit pull requests.